Carrots & Cookies

 My digital food thermometer recently broke, so I used the 'flake with a fork' method to tell when it was done and it worked beautifully.

-What do you serve with salmon pasta?
+What do you serve with lemon ricotta pasta?

 Related Recipes